rooting-company/roxana/README.md

 ### Properties:

-- **roxana.business.response-strategy:** Defines how the user's message will be formated in the rest responses.
+- **roxana.business.response-strategy:** Defines how the user's message will be formatted in the rest responses.
 There are four options that you can use:

   * **FULLY:** It basically returns the translated message and everything used to compose it, such as language, parameters and key.